bisterix-studio/parley/docs/latest/reference/parley-settings.md

 Default: `res://actions/action_store.tres`

-## Fact Store Path
+### Fact Store Path

-This defines the path to the Fact Store resource that is used to store facts.
-The resource extend resource type: `ParleyFactStore`.
+Defines the path to the Fact Store resource that is used to store facts.
+The resource extends resource type: `ParleyFactStore`.

 > [warn]: This path must be valid in order for Parley to function properly.